amigavision/amigavision.github.io/ntsc.md

 In 2024&ndash;2026, we reworked Amiga emulator scaling along with the author of [Amiberry](https://amiberry.com), which culminated in fixing this 30-year old Amiga scaling issue with the release of [AmigaVision 2026.04.16](/2026.04.16) and Amiberry 8.

+We hope to work with all the other Amiga emulators to do the same, and will update this document accordingly, but if you are using an emulator, we currently recommend Amiberry over any other alternative.

 All of these align to the 1080p/4K 16:9 pixel grid while having the correct Pixel Aspect Ratio, so you will not get any shimmering or non-integer pixels.

 ---